Looking for a postpartum workout? Are you a new mom wanting to get in shape? Mommy & Baby Fit is the perfect workout without needing a babysitter!

-Vicki Parsons develops, implements and directs dance and fitness programming for Ballet Austin's Butler Center for Dance & Fitness and Pilates Center.
-Health, fitness, and overall wellness are a priority, and through classes, community-based programs, and BeWell Talks she helps promote the value of life-long health and well-being in the Austin community.
-Vicki also oversees employee wellness initiatives at Ballet Austin.
+As Director of Ballet Austin’s Butler Center for Dance & Fitness Vicki helped design and develop programming that now offers dance and fitness classes to over 11,000 adults each year.
+Health, fitness, and overall wellness are a priority, and through classes, community-based programs, and FREE workplace wellness talks she helps promote the value of life-long health and well-being in the Austin community.

-Vicki joined the staff of Ballet Austin in 1997 and has over 25 years of experience working in the field of Long Term Care, specifically in direct care as a Recreation Therapist, using therapeutic recreation as a treatment intervention to improve overall wellness.
-She also worked extensively with young children, developing physical activity programs that are developmentally appropriate and promote an active and healthy life.
-Vicki taught at Austin Community College for 13 years and worked with several non-profit organizations to develop and present workshops on lifelong health and fitness.
+Vicki joined Ballet Austin in 1997.
+She has over 25 years of experience working in the field of Long Term Care, specifically in direct care as a Recreation Therapist, using therapeutic recreation as a treatment intervention to improve overall wellness.
+Vicki taught at Austin Community College for 13 years and worked with several non-profit organizations to develop and present workshops on lifelong health and wellbeing.
 Promoting physical activity and wellness to people of all ages continues to be one of her greatest interests and passions.

 Originally from the Ukraine, Vlada Sheber received her training in classical ballet from the State Classical Ballet College of Russia (Voronezh.)
 Vlada performed as a soloist in the Donetsk Ballet Theatre before immigrating to the United States.
 She was a company member with Ballet Austin from 1992-2003.